Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Communication Techniques for XGDAI

-Given large numbers of data samples, extracting interpretable rules is a balancing act.
-Simplifying rules by discarding outliers may produce an oversimplified rule set that may not respond correctly to rare events. \cite{sovrano2021explanation} proposed a concept called "Explanation Awareness" (XA) for organizing acquired experiences into clusters labeled on a case-by-case basis.
-XA enables sampling experiences in a curricular and task-oriented manner, focusing on the rarity, importance, and meaning of events.
+Given many data samples, extracting interpretable rules is a balancing act.
+Simplifying rules by discarding outliers may produce an oversimplified rule set that may not respond correctly to rare events. \citet{sovrano2021explanation} propose a concept called "eXplanation Awareness" (XA) for organizing acquired experiences into clusters labeled on a case-by-case basis.
+XA enables sampling experiences in a curricular and task-oriented manner, focusing on events' rarity, importance, and meaning.

-\subsection{Textual and Verbal Communication}
+\subsection{Textual And Verbal Communication}